Rust’s Borrow Checker: How It Prevents Memory Bugs (and Where You Still Need to Be Careful)

 let config = Rc::new(RefCell::new(Config::default()));

-module_a(config.clone()); // Who decides?
+module_a(config.clone()); // Who controls it now?

-// Good: Shared read-only data
+// ✅ Good: Shared immutable data

 let theme = Rc::new(Theme { color: "blue" });